Applying Cached Report Bursting

 The following example shows the basic procedure to set up a cached report bursting policy.

 - Create a group table in a page report for customer information which is grouped by the Country field.

 - Create a formula to control the Grant property value.
 This formula returns a String value indicating which user has the privilege to access the data of which Country group.

-Here, we write the formula Burst_User to set the security identifier.
+Here, we write the formula Burst_User to set the security identifier as follows:

 if (@Country == "China" || @Country == "Canada")